eoli3n/eoli3n.github.io/_posts/2021-12-10-monitoring.md

     if status != 0 then alert
 check program usage-dpool with path "/tmp/zpool_usage.sh dpool"
     if status != 0 then alert
+check program scrub-zroot with path "/tmp/zpool_scrub.sh zroot"
+    if status != 0 then alert
+check program scrub-dpool with path "/tmp/zpool_scrub.sh dpool"
+    if status != 0 then alert

 # Resources
 check system localhost